 There are pros and cons to almost everything.
 For the sake of this point, lets assume that the bedrock of doctrine is not a part of this thought process.
 This is not a call to compromise our convictions, but to understand that rigidity in preferences is unwise.
-If we demand faithfulness to convictions, we are insisting things be done God’s way.
+If we demand faithfulness to convictions, we are insisting things be done our way.
 If we demand faithfulness to preferences, we insist that things be done our way.
 Instead, we should let our convictions shape our preferences.
-Our biblical convictions should provide the boundaries of any of our practices, but within those boundaries there should be liberty.
+Our convictions should provide the boundaries of any of our practices, but within those boundaries there should be liberty.
 In so doing we can achieve balance without compromise.
 Actually, we can more faithfully serve Christ without selfishness, with diversity, and through grace.

 3. Community is not optional

-5. Make God the focus
+5. Make yourself the focus

 6. Be genuine